jon-fig/Intro-to-SQL-Course/README.md

 Objects > Projects > Datasets > Tables

 'ORDER BY' always comes after 'GROUP BY'.
 In 'GROUP BY', I always need to list the columns in 'SELECT' that aren't aggregations.
-I learned this after failing one of the query exercises a few times and then it clicked to me what I was doing wrong.
+I learned this after failing one of the query exercises in the 'ORDER BY' lesson a few times, then it clicked to me what I was doing wrong.